-In the words of Dan Kiely, Voxpro Co-Founder and CEO, we’re on the verge of the next paradigm shift in customer experience: it’s called The Internet of Things (IoT).
+In the words of Dan Kiely, Voxpro – powered b y TELUS International Co-Founder, we’re on the verge of the next paradigm shift in customer experience: it’s called The Internet of Things (IoT).

 With IoT, things are getting personal.
 Connected devices, wearable tech, Radio frequency (RF) enabled technology – all of these innovations allow companies to build incredibly detailed profiles not just of customer segments, but of individuals.
 And in return, customers are getting a far more personalized experience than before.
 All of this means that IoT is helping to forge far stronger relationships between companies and customers.